-Falk students are invited to submit posters of completed or in-progress empirical, exploratory, policy analytic, systematic review, or hypothesis-driven research projects using qualitative, quantitative, or mixed methods for display, judging, and awards in the 2022 Falk Student Research Celebration March 29 – April 1, 2022.
+Falk students participating in the Virtual Falk Student Research Celebration will submit posters of completed or in-progress empirical, exploratory, policy analytic, systematic review, or hypothesis-driven research projects using qualitative, quantitative, or mixed methods for display, judging, and awards in the 2022 Virtual Falk Student Research Celebration March 30– April 1, 2022.
 The multi-day event will highlight Falk students’ research collaborations and their dedication to advancing new knowledge.

 Submissions will be judged in one of three award categories, based on the first author’s primary degree program:

 Posters should clearly state research questions, aims of the project, or hypotheses being tested.
 Note that the methodology and impact criterion are weighted more heavily than the others.